Thanks to Mike Johnson for his photo from Valley Center looking out to Nate Harrison Grade & Palomar Mountain, December 2007

 For some, it was a few days of adventure, but for those who relied on electricity, were low on propane, ran out of firewood, got their vehicles very snowed in, found themselves melting snow for water, or had their pipes freeze and break, it was a little taxing.
 Here are a few suggestions to make it a lot more fun during snow and power outages:

-WINTERIZE It is very important to have your cabin or home ready for winter.
-I'm glad to give ideas or see the Yellow Pages for our local guys who can do this for you.
+WINTERIZE It is very important to have your cabin or home ready for winter to avoid freezing pipes.
+I'm glad to give ideas or see the Yellow Pages for our local guys who can do this for you, the Water Companies should also be a good resource.

 FIREWOOD

 You might consider having a firewood supply of dry wood ready by Labor Day.
 Several people on the mountain sell and deliver firewood.
 See the Mountain Yellow Pages and click on Firewood.
 Like to cut your own wood?
 We usually have options for you for free firewood for the cutting to season for the coming years.
 Some is dry but most is green so what you would cut now won't be ready to burn for at least a year or two.
-Just let me know and I'll head you in the right direction.
+Just let me know that you are interested in free oak to cut and I'll connect you with the property owner.

-PROPANE It is a good idea to make sure your propane tank is full.
-Several weeks after the March storm, propane companies still could not get in to fill up the tanks.
+PROPANE Make sure your propane tank is full.
+Several weeks after some of our big storms, propane companies still could not get in to fill up the tanks.
 Some people have upgraded to larger tanks.
 Some people who didn't have propane for heat or cooking are making a change adding one of those efficient propane stoves that look like a wood burner and work even if the power goes out with no lugging firewood.
 You're invited to stop by and see ours - wonderful heat.
 We got ours through the Pott Belly Shoppe in Ramona.

 PARKING

 When we may have the slightest chance of a snow, some people have found it wise to back in their vehicle, facing on a public road that is plowed.
-They keep a shovel in the trunk so if the plow goes by and leaves a birm, they can dig out and take off.
+Put your wipers out so they don't freeze.
+Keep a shovel in the trunk so if the plow goes by and leaves a berm, you can dig out and take off.

 WATCH WHERE YOU PARK In addition to parking out on a public road, it is wise to NOT park under oak trees especially.
-Heavy, wet snow or ice storms bring down branches and trees. . .some cars resemble pancakes.
+Heavy, wet snow or ice storms bring down branches and trees that have been known to turn favorite vehicles into pancakes.

 SNOW PLOW BLADES Several different companies sell snowplow blades that attach to 4 wheel drive vehicles.
 These could be a great investment for many people during these times when we do get more than the average snow.
 See the Yellow Pages and click on Snow Plow Blades.